KurtHamiter/CSPackedStream/README.md

         // If buffer size is not a multiple of 8, it will be automatically increased.
 Will not throw. packedStream.CreateBuffer(65536);
-        // In this example, all values past the second decimal place will be truncated. packedStream.SetPrecision(2);
+        // In this example, all values in floats past the second decimal place will be truncated. packedStream.SetPrecision(2);

         packedStream.Write(12);